glowkeeper/Provenator/README.md

 2. Check whether that hash exists on the blockchain.
 3. If the hash exists, retrieve the associated metadata.

-<a name="1">&nbsp;</a>
-*1: A tool such as [MetaMask](https://github.com/MetaMask/metamask-extension) can be used for the signing process.*

 ## Getting Started

 After cloning this repository, install the prerequisites listed and follow the instructions below to get the project up and running on your local machine (for development and testing purposes).

-However, if you'd rather just use **Provenator**, then we are porting the code to the Ethereum testnet [rinkeby](https://www.rinkeby.io) and the content delivery network [ipfs](https://ipfs.io/). *Please watch this space*.
-Once that's ready, it won't cost any real Ether to load a media resource and register its provenance.
+However, if you'd rather just use **Provenator**, then it is currently being ported to the Ethereum testnet [rinkeby](https://www.rinkeby.io) and the content delivery network [ipfs](https://ipfs.io/). *Please watch this space*.

+Once **Provenator** is running on [rinkeby](https://www.rinkeby.io) and [ipfs](https://ipfs.io/), it won't cost any real Ether to load a media resource and register its provenance.
 However, you will need some test Ether, and the [rinkeby faucet](https://www.rinkeby.io/#faucet) has instructions for getting some of that.

-Meanwhile, if you have any problems, or you would like to get involved, perhaps by helping to port the application to the Ethereum testnet [rinkeby](https://www.rinkeby.io) and the content delivery network [ipfs](https://ipfs.io/), or by getting involved in [future work](#2), then please email s dot huckle at sussex dot ac dot uk.
+Meanwhile, if you have any problems, or you would like to get involved, perhaps by helping to port the application to the Ethereum testnet [rinkeby](https://www.rinkeby.io) and the content delivery network [ipfs](https://ipfs.io/), or by getting involved in [future work](#1), then please email s dot huckle at sussex dot ac dot uk.

 ## Prerequisites